josiest/songwriting/songs/This Is How I Feel/lyrics.md

 ### Chorus I

 But now I feel I'm maybe over
-Everything about you
+How I felt about you
 Because I'm such a fucking mess
 Whenever I'm around you